Indian Bank posts Rs 3,005 crore net profit for FY21

-Chennai, May 28 (IANS) State-owned Indian Bank on Friday said it closed last fiscal with a net profit of Rs 3,004.67 crore on a total income of Rs 45,185.04 crore, said a top official.
+Chennai: State-owned Indian Bank said on Friday that it closed thw last fiscal with a net profit of Rs 3,004.67 crore on a total income of Rs 45,185.04 crore, said a top official.

 Last fiscal was the first full year of operations after the Allahabad Bank was merged with the Indian Bank.